AdobeDocs/campaign-web.en/help/v8/workflows/activities/build-audience.md

 1. Click **Continue**.
 1. Select your audience, the same way you use an audience when designing a new delivery.
 Refer to this [section](../../audience/add-audience.md).

->[!IMPORTANT]
->
->If you want to use a **[!UICONTROL Build audience]** activity targeting an Experience Platform audience, you need to add a **[!UICONTROL Change dimension]** activity after it, to ensure that the audience's targeting dimension is set to "Recipient".
-A workflow example is available at the bottom of this page.

 >[!ENDTABS]

 ## Examples{#build-audience-examples}